amcoder/short-url/README.md

 ## Implementations

-The currently implemented version are:
+The currently implemented versions are:

 - [Rails][rails-short-url]: A standard rails project.